Terry Considine: Politics

 In Colorado, Considine entered politics through his father-in-law, Bo Callaway.

 In the 1986 United States Senate election in Colorado, Considine ran unsuccessfully for the Republican nomination to the United States Senate.
 His campaign adviser was Fox News executive Roger Ailes.
 The campaign was thrown into controversy after he called immigrants from Latin America "wetbacks".
 He then embarked on a $500,000 television advertising campaign.

-In 1987, Considineedged out conservative Representative Phil Pankey and was appointed to fill the vacancy in the Colorado Senate created when Senator Martha Ezzard resigned upon switching from the Republican Party to the Democratic Party.
+In 1987, Considine edged out conservative Representative Phil Pankey and was appointed to fill the vacancy in the Colorado Senate created when Senator Martha Ezzard resigned upon switching from the Republican Party to the Democratic Party.
 He took office March 4, 1987 and served in the 56th, 57th, and 58th General Assemblies, serving until 1991.
 In January 1991, Tom Blickensderfer was appointed to succeed Considine.
 He was the primary organizer of an initiative that led to Colorado being the first state to impose term limits on the governor and state legislature.
 He left the state Senate early in 1992 to pursue the open seat in the United States Senate created by the decision of Democrat Tim Wirth to forgo a bid for a second term.
 Considine was defeated in the 1992 United States Senate election in Colorado by Democratic Congressman Ben Nighthorse Campbell who switched parties and became Republican in 1995.

 Considine is a co-founder of Club for Growth, a conservative organization, and is a member of the board of trustees of Colorado Christian University.

 His political contributions have been almost exclusively to members of the Republican Party.